CORONAVIRUS (COVID-19) PANDEMIC - Court Business Continuity Arrangements - updated 25 November 2021

 Updates on services provided by the EJO during Covid19 can be found at the EJO section.

 COVID-19 – Guidance for Tribunals

-As staffing levels are reduced significantly it would be helpful if all correspondence to the office could be delivered, as far as is practicable, electronically in order for the secretariat to deal with correspondence as efficiently as possible at the current time.
+As office-based staffing levels are currently reduced it would be helpeful if all correspondence to the office could be delivered, as far as is practicable, electronically in order for the secretariat to deal with correspondence as efficiently as possible in the current circumstances.
 For all matters in relation to the Review Tribunal, please e-mail firstname.lastname@example.org.
 For matters relating to all other tribunals please e-mail email@example.com.